What is the Roanoke College Secure Wi-Fi network?

 What equipment do I need to access the internet?

-You need a laptop or notebook computer with a standard browser and a Wi-Fi (802.11 a/g/n) compliant wireless Ethernet card.
+You need a laptop or notebook computer with a standard browser and a Wi-Fi (802.11) compliant wireless Ethernet card.
 Many laptops have built-in Wi-Fi capability, check the documentation that came with your system.
 You can also connect with your Android device, iPhone, tablet, or e-Reader.

 What operating systems are supported?

-Currently the Roanoke College secure Wi-Fi network will run on either a Windows-based machine, running Windows XP, Vista, or Windows 7/8, or a Mac running OS X 10.4 or newer.
+Currently, the Roanoke College secure Wi-Fi network will run on either a Windows-based machine, running Windows 7, 8 or 10, Mac running OS X 10.9 or newer, or Linux.